Cisco-AMP/java_security/blog.md

 This means our exploit won't work in its current form.
 The server needs to be able to access and execute our exploit code for it to work.
-We can accomplish this by only using classes that are already on the server.
+This can be accomplished by using classes that the server already has.
 In the next section we'll see how reflection can make the exploit work in this manner.

 #### Polymorphic and Reflective Exploit